This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Gingerbread products

-Don’t miss out and try this typical Czech food, which is offered in most Christmas markets:
+Aside from this, don’t miss out and try these typical Czech snacks, which is offered in most Christmas markets:

 - Barbecued sausages (klobasy)

 - Gingerbread (pernik)